and welcome to our German Word of the Day. Today we’ll have a look at the meaning of one of the shortest words ever

 “No problem… I was going to buy one one way or the other/anyway.

-Of course, we also need to mention the super common abbreviation usw. which stands for und so weiter.
+Now, when we speak about common phrasings with so, of course, we also need to mention the super common abbreviation usw. which stands for und so weiter.

 - Und so weiter und so fort.